dy/any-hooks/readme.md

 ### Hooks libraries / packages

-_Any-hooks_ can be used in hooks libraries to extend supported frameworks.
+_Any-hooks_ can be used in hooks libraries to extend frameworks support to non-react.

 ```js
 // super-hooks